MuhammedM294/seg_likelihood/README.md

-# Water Bodies Semantic Segmentation with Uncertainty Quantification
+# Semantic Segmentation with Uncertainty Estimation
-This project aims to perform waterbodies semantic segmentation with uncertainty quantification using CNN architectures.
+This project aims to perform semantic segmentation tasks with uncertainty quantification using CNN architectures.